TEALSK12/introduction-to-computer-science/lesson_62.md

-# Lesson 6.2 - Brainstorming and Evaluating
+# Lesson 6.2 - Research and Ideate

-## Learning Objectives
+## Learning Objectives (Curricular Competencies)
 Students will be able to...
+  * Conduct user-centred research to understand design opportunities and barriers
+  * Identify potential users, intended impact, and possible unintended negative consequences
+  * Generate ideas to create range of possibilities using a brainstorm technique
-  * Identify factors to use when choosing between project ideas
+  * Critically analyze factors when choosing between project ideas
-  * Rank a group of proposed project ideas using the identified factors
+  * Prioritize proposed project ideas using the identified factors

 ---
 #### Emphasizing with students ...
-#### Big Ideas - personal design interests and team collaboration goals
+#### Big Ideas - personal design interests and project goals

 When coming up with ideas, personal interests should be considered.
 The final product should reflect the personality of the designers behind the product.
-However, if you are working as a group, there may be differences in interests and preferences.
-Your goal as a group, is to agree on one project idea that is interesting to everyone (doesn't have to be everyone's favourite or first choice).
-Everyone should be willing to see the project through to completion.
+Each person should be willing to see the project through to completion.

+#### Big Ideas - products design for life cycle

+A new software product progresses through a sequence of stages called the "life cycle", and is often associated with changes in the marketing situation.
+The first step of introducing a product involves getting to know the market, or in other words, the users or potential customers out there.

 ---